coatless/quarto-webr/README.md

 ### Engine Registration

-If using the `knitr` engine instead of the `jupyter` engine, there is a known warning that will appear in the render processing output of:
+If using the `knitr` engine instead of the `jupyter` engine and you are using the original tag of `{webr}` instead of `{webr-r}`, there is a known warning that will appear in the render processing output of:

 ```r
 Warning message: